 Creative genius Gerbino spun his first 50 emails into an 83-page book showcasing paintings and artwork produced by some of the greatest artists of the 19th and 20th centuries, alongside well-researched backstories in composition form.
 While some contents in Booth’s home are of unknown origin, others originated from prolific masters of the arts, including painter John Neagle, political cartoonist and Player Thomas Nast, and portrait artist Everett Raymond Kinstler.

-Undoubtedly, the first place to stop when leafing through Gerbino’s book is on page 18, where readers encounter the photograph of the carved wooden bust of William Shakespeare that adorns the banister near the entrance of the club.
+Undoubtedly, the first place to stop when leafing through Gerbino’s book is on page 18, where readers encounter the photograph of the carved wooden bust of William Shakespeare that adorns the banister near the club entrance.
 The accompanying essay pays homage to the world’s most famous playwright.
 It is fitting The Bard of Avon is one of the first things visitors see in the entranceway since we know Booth was one of the most legendary Shakespearean actors of his time.
 Unfortunately, the origin of this carving is unknown.

 The book presents nine of sixteen portraits by John Neagle, shared on pages 24 through 27.
 According to Gerbino, the portraits that hang in the Hampden-Booth Theatre Library are one of the largest collections of Neagle’s talent.
 Booth purchased the collection from the widow of 19th-century actor and comedian John E. Owens.
 The assemblage of paintings is a selection of famous actors portrayed as characters from the stage in the 1800s.
 Owens was an intriguing actor and comedian; four portraits of Owens by various painters are on pages 28 and 29.